-Oli Lewington, Director of Engagement
+Oli Lewington, Director of Marketing and Communications

 Oli was one of the Trust’s original Patient Advocates in the early 2000s and now leads the Engagement team.
 Before re-joining the Trust in 2014, he was World Vision UK’s first full-time social media employee, embedding a culture of impact-driven storytelling across the organisation to help people walk hand-in-hand with the world’s poorest children.

 His background in theatre and filmmaking underpins his storytelling approach to marketing and communications, and he brings his owned lived experience to his work on engaging and enchanting people with the incredible achievements of people with CF and the impact of the work of the Trust.
 He received a double-lung transplant in 2007.

 Anne has a wealth of experience working in senior fundraising roles within the charity sector over the last 15 years, including at Ambitious about Autism, the British Red Cross, UNICEF UK and Anthony Nolan.
 She has a PhD in Medicinal Chemistry and has worked for Cancer Research UK.
 Before joining the charity sector, Anne worked as a project manager for Kimberly-Clark in Europe and the United States.
 Anne is also a Trustee of the MS Society.

 The diverse members of the Board combine their experiences and expertise to guide the Chief Executive, who works with the Senior Management Team to achieve the charity's vision.